HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • Opportunity cost: Delayed implementation means falling behind competitors

-Research from Braze’s research shows that brands with mature first-party data strategies achieve 2.9x higher customer lifetime value and 1.5x better retention rates compared to those with limited first-party data capabilities.
+Braze’s research shows that brands with mature first-party data strategies achieve 2.9x higher customer lifetime value and 1.5x better retention rates than those with limited first-party data capabilities.

 Did you know?
-According to Google’s Privacy Sandbox case study with NextRoll, advertisers testing cookieless targeting solutions based on first-party data are seeing performance within 90% of cookie-based campaigns—far better than the 30-50% drop many feared.
+According to Google’s Privacy Sandbox case study with NextRoll, advertisers testing cookieless targeting based on first-party data are seeing performance within 90% of cookie-based campaigns, well above the 30-50% drop many feared.

-Implementing effective first-party data collection requires specific technical capabilities:
+Collecting first-party data well takes specific technical capabilities:

 ComponentPurposeImplementation ComplexityKey Consideration